pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 * `record-deployment` automatically marks the previously deployed version as undeployed, and is used for APIs and consumer applications that are deployed to known instances.
 * `record-release` does NOT change the status of any previously released version, and is used for mobile applications and code libraries that are made publicly available via an application store or repository for someone else to install.

-"Deployed versions" and "released versions" are different resources in the Pact Broker, and an application version may be both deployed and released.
+"Deployed versions" and "released versions" are different resource types in the Pact Broker, and an application version may be both deployed and released.
 For example, a mobile phone application version may be recorded as deployed to a mobile device for automated testing in a test environment, and then recorded as released to an app store in a production environment.

 ## Deployments